team4099/FalconAlliance/docs/getting_started/quick_start.rst

    API_KEY=your_api_key_goes_here

 and it would be valid.

+If you're worried that your API key will be leaked to Github when you push your code with this new file, don't worry! .env is not pushed to Github among with other files starting with . as they're considered "hidden".

 .. attention::
    Make sure that the API key you put in as an environment variable is your TBA API key.